devq-ai/dfinni/patient-dashboard/backend/docs/CLERK_CONFIGURATION.md

 **Solutions:**

 1. **Ensure you copied the complete key:**
-   - The key should look like: `pk_test_dGFsZW50ZWQta2lkLTc2LmNsZXJrLmFjY291bnRzLmRldiQ`
+   - The key should look like: `pk_test_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
    - It should NOT be truncated or partial

 2. **Check for encoding issues:**